PAC-Bayesian Bounds on Constrained f-Entropic Risk Measures: CONCLUSION

 \section{CONCLUSION}

-In this paper, we introduce classical and disintegrated PAC-Bayesian generalization bounds for a broad new family of risks, namely the constrained $f$-entropic risk measures.
+\looseness=-1 In this paper, we introduce classical and disintegrated PAC-Bayesian generalization bounds for a broad new family of risks, namely the constrained $f$-entropic risk measures.
 We show that the computable terms of the disintegrated bounds can be minimized with a self-bounding algorithm, leading to models equipped with tight PAC-Bayesian generalization guarantees.

-As a direct practical future work, we plan to extend our algorithm to broader subgroup structures (\eg, groups defined by populations in fairness settings or by tasks in multitask learning).
-Moreover, we believe that our work opens the door to studying the generalization of other measures.
-For example, we could design an extension where $\alpha$ varies across subgroups $\a\! \in\! \A$, which can be relevant,\eg, in cost-sensitive learning, or adapt (and potentially learn) $\alpha$ dynamically to better handle harder-to-learn subgroups.
-Finally, we plan to explore alternative risks, replacing the $f$-divergence with Integral Probability Metrics, such as Wasserstein distance.
+As direct future work, we plan to extend our algorithm to different frameworks with subgroup structure (\eg, groups defined by populations in fairness settings or by tasks in multitask learning).
+Another direction is to explore the integration of alternative risk measures into self-bounding algorithms.
+One could replace the $f$-divergence with Integral Probability Metrics, such as Wasserstein distance, or consider related risk measures such as group DRO or OCEs.
+Finally, we believe that our work opens the door to studying the generalization properties of other measures.
+For example, we could design an extension where $\alpha$ varies across subgroups $\a\! \in\! \A$, which can be relevant, \eg, in cost-sensitive learning, or adapt (and potentially learn) $\alpha$ dynamically to better handle harder-to-learn subgroups.